OUR COMMITMENT TO FIGHTING HUNGER ACROSS TEXAS

 One out of every five adults in the Brazos Valley are food-insecure.
 A portion of our donations to the food banks has also supported mobile food pantries in the Madison and Leon counties.

-An example of the need is that within Madison County, more than 30,000 pounds of food are distributed on a regular basis to those in need.
+To illustrate the Madison County need, more than 30,000 pounds of food are distributed on a regular basis to the hungry.

-In addition to the financial donation, Cross Texas teams have volunteered to help distribute food to families in need.
+In addition to our financial donation, Cross Texas Transmission teams have volunteered to help distribute food to families in need.

 The Cross Texas team volunteers at the Brazos Valley Food Bank on October 23, 2015 in Bryan-College Station, Texas